Blog

 back to blog

 Selecting the color of countertops for a new kitchen needs to account for how you want the space to look and feel.
-The options are unlimited, but our experience indicates that homeowners in Pittsburgh, PA typically gravitate to:
+The options are unlimited, but based on our experience, here are the best color and material options that are most popular around Pittsburgh, PA:

 • Slightly veined quartz or stone